Ballerina Feet Damage

 How can I prevent foot damage while dancing ballet?

-To prevent foot damage while dancing ballet, properly fitted pointe shoes should be worn, strengthening exercises should be performed, good foot hygiene should be maintained, and adequate rest and recovery should be prioritized.
+To prevent foot damage while dancing ballet, wear properly fitted pointe shoes, perform strengthening exercises, maintain good foot hygiene, and prioritize adequate rest and recovery.
 These steps are essential for protecting your feet from injury and enhancing your performance.

-What should I do if I experience persistent pain in my feet?
+What should I do if I experience persistent foot pain?

 If you experience persistent foot pain, you must consult a healthcare provider or physical therapist for a proper evaluation and to address any underlying issues.
 Taking action early can help prevent further complications.